natt96z/cybersac/docs/source/BeginnerEasyCybersac.rst

 **Shlayer malware**

 This type of malware plagues macOS devices, relies on Flash updates and social engineering tactics, in order to dupe victims into installing the malware on devices.
 Initially, hackers used a specific zero-day vulnerability to launch this threat.
-However, hackers are coming up with new schemes to get this malware onto computers that largely hinge on social engineering tactics.
+However, hackers are coming up with new schemes to get this malware onto computers, that largely hinge on social engineering tactics.

 **Agent Tesla**

 Agent Tesla is a powerful, easy-to-use form of spyware.
-Specifically, Agent Tesla is a Remote Access Trojan (RAT) that exfiltrates credentials, logs keystrokes, copies clipboard data and collects images from a victim’s computer.
+Specifically, Agent Tesla is a Remote Access Trojan (RAT), that exfiltrates credentials, logs keystrokes, copies clipboard data and collects images from a victim’s computer.
 In recent years, malware has seen a huge surge in popularity, and more than 6,000 nefarious persons pay subscription fees in order to license the software.
 The malware includes a wealth of features designed to help it remain undetected by network systems and often arrives in the form of an email attachment.

 **RaaS**